 The Kaftan

-In authentic Turkish dress, the Kaftan symbolizes regal elegance and timeless sophistication.
+In Turkey’s traditional dress, the Kaftan symbolizes regal elegance and timeless sophistication.
 Worn by Ottoman nobility during the Ottoman Empire, these robes embody centuries of cultural heritage and aristocratic splendor.

-The Kaftan represented power and prestige.
-Crafted from luxurious materials such as silk and velvet, each Kaftan bespoke the wearer’s status and refined taste.
+The Kaftan showed power and respect.
+It was made from fine materials like silk and velvet.
+Each Kaftan reflected the wearer’s status and good taste.

 The Fes